What is the difference between CES therapy devices?(cranial electrotherapy stimulation)

 Cranial electrotherapy devices work by sending a slight electrical pulse to the brain, this triggers the brain to balance hormones that affect mood, anxiety and insomnia symptoms.
 All CES devices do this, it's just that some perform this actions somewhat differently than others and some include some extra features.

-Some of the most popular CES cranial stimulation devices that are reviewed are: The Alpha Stim, The Fisher Wallace Stimulator, The MyoCalme and the CES Ultra.
+Some of the most popular CES cranial stimulation devices that are reviewed are: The CES Ultra, The Alpha Stim, The Fisher Wallace Stimulator & The MyoCalme.
 These are all good devices and you really can't go wrong with any of them.

 The Alpha Stim, MyoCalme and CES Ultra work with ear clip electrodes as a means to reach the nerves that lead to the brain.
 These are convenient and comfortable to use.
 The MyoCalme and CES Ultra can also be used with cloth electrodes that can be placed behind the ear as an alternative.